Donald Koban

 Systems Engineering

-Systems Design and Analysis Center
+Systems Design & Analysis Center

-Dan graduated from the United States Military Academy in 2004 and majored in Engineering Management.
-He commissioned into the Infantry and served in various leadership and staff positions at the 101st Airborne Division, including infantry platoon leader, company executive officer, assistant battalion operations officer, and assistant brigade intelligence officer in support of Operation Iraqi Freedom (OIF).
-Following his time at Fort Campbell, he commanded a headquarters company in the 49th Quartermaster Group in Fort Lee, Virginia.
+He graduated from USMA in 2004 and majored in engineering management.
+He commissioned into the Infantry and served in various leadership and staff positions at the 101st Airborne Division, including infantry platoon leader, company executive officer, assistant battalion operations officer, and assistant brigade intelligence officer in support of Operation Iraqi Freedom.

 Ph.D., Systems Engineering - George Washington University